Insurance and inactive super accounts

 Everyone’s situation is different and it’s important to consider what’s appropriate for you and your needs.
-If you’d like to keep your insurance cover, you need to do one of the following before your cover will be cancelled at the expiration of your 16-month inactivity period:
+To keep your insurance when you’re not receiving regular contributions, you can do one of the following:

-You should check if you have insurance with another super provider and compare it to your UniSuper cover before making a decision about keeping your insurance with us.
+You should check if you have insurance with another super provider and compare it to your UniSuper cover before deciding to keep your insurance with us.